sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 comments: true
 ---

-Half a decade after the first official commit of [ACSS](https://acss.io/), one of the first viable functional CSS frameworks, utility-first CSS is alive and well.
-On [State of CSS 2020,](https://2020.stateofcss.com/technologies/methodologies/) the methodology has jumped to the top in terms of user satisfaction.
-[Tailwind CSS](https://tailwindcss.com/docs), the front-runner of the approach, has crossed 3.5 million downloads per month on [npm](https://www.npmjs.com/).

-Like anything successful, utility-first CSS has many adepts and receives a fair share of criticism.
-This is a good thing.
-Polarized opinions usually mean something matters, for better or worse.
-It also contributes to its overall growth by revealing weaknesses and fueling innovation.
+Half a decade after the first commit of the pioneering [ACSS](https://acss.io/), [**utility-first CSS is more popular than ever**](https://2020.stateofcss.com/technologies/methodologies/).
+With success comes many adepts but also a fair share of criticism.
+This is a good thing: polarized opinions means topics matter enough for people to care.
+Healthy debate contributes to identifying weaknesses and fueling growth, while indifference would let it stagnate and die.

-However, even after countless articles and talks to debunk common fallacies (including mine [here](/in-defense-of-utility-first-css) and [here](https://youtu.be/R50q4NES6Iw)), there's still a staggering amount of misinformation on utility-first CSS.
-By far, **the hardest cliché to uproot is that utility classes are the same as inline styles.**
+As an [early-defender of utility-first CSS](/in-defense-of-utility-first-css) ([video version](https://youtu.be/R50q4NES6Iw)), I love reading constructive critiques that challenge my views and get my problem-solving juices flowing.
+But despite numerous attempts at debunking common fallacies, utility-first enthusiasts keep on having to reply to a staggering amount of misconceptions.
+And by far, **the most tired, overused cliché is that utility classes are just inline styles.**

-In 2018, I wrote [In Defense of Utility-First CSS](/in-defense-of-utility-first-css), which touched on this specific misconception among others.
-At the time, it seemed like the easiest one to rectify, the one that would soon disappear because of how clear the difference is.
-But persisting falsehoods remind us that nothing is ever obvious and mostly require better explanations.
+In my [2018 article](/in-defense-of-utility-first-css), I touched on this specific belief among many others.
+At the time, it seemed like the easiest one to rectify, the one that would soon disappear because of how easy it was to expose.
+But persisting falsehoods remind us that nothing is ever obvious, and we should come up with better explanations.

-Three years later, time to give it another spin.

 ## Inline styles only apply to the elements they're declared on